galaxyproject/galaxy-hub/src/GalaxyUpdates/2013_10/index.md

 [CNIC.DarwinTree](http://galaxy.csdb.cn:8000/) is a molecular data analysis and application environment for DarwinTree, GSQCS, iDNAbar, NANNO, IPIP, and many other tools for phylogenetic analysis.

-[CNIC.DarwinTree](http://galaxy.csdb.cn:8000/) is supported by the [Chinese Academy of Sciences Computer Network Information Center (中国科学院计算机网络信息中心)](http://www.cnic.cn/), and has [mailto:support AT cnic DOT cn](Email support) as well.
+[CNIC.DarwinTree](http://galaxy.csdb.cn:8000/) is supported by the [Chinese Academy of Sciences Computer Network Information Center (中国科学院计算机网络信息中心)](http://www.cnic.cn/), and has [Email support](mailto:support AT cnic DOT cn) as well.

 ## Fast UniFrac